Supercapacitor Usage Guide

 TIP

-The default configuration of lvd-callback.sh
+- The image above shows the default configuration of the

 TIP

-script to perform the user's pre-defined functions.
+lvd-callback.shscript to perform the user-defined functions.